Magnat (film): Plot

 At the same time, Franzel, the eldest of the three sons, visits the Heinberg Gruppe manufacturing plants in Westphalia, in Germany.
 He tries to collaborate with Heinberg in order to win back the lost assets that were sold by the von Teuss family to pay the large debts.
 To fully gain the trust of Heinberg, Franzel gets secretly involved in Nazi affairs and takes loans from the banks of the Third Reich.

 Franzel and Conrad are later summoned to their father's residence to negotiate the inheritance conflict.
 Hans Heinrich, already paralysed and of weak health, argues that none of them should inherit such a large amount of debt therefore he decides to have another child with Marisca.
 This greatly angers his youngest son Bolko (already present at the residence), who is later blamed for spending all the remaining savings in casinos and other public areas.
 Conrad is blamed for having a homosexual relationship with Zbierski's son, thereby not being able to produce an heir, and Franzel is known to be sympathetic to Nazi policies.
-It is Franzel who gets chosen to be the head of the dynasty, as his father, already bound to a wheelchair, is unable to perform his duties.
+It is Franzel who gets chosen to be the head of the dynasty, as his father, already in a wheelchair, is unable to perform his duties.

 Eventually after Hans Heinrich, with the help of his new loyal adviser, Manager Zbierski, known as Wróżka (future-teller), and his secretary Kazimierz, found out that all of the personal savings were sent to Hitler in order to secure the reputation of the Nazi party, he removes Franzel from office and places Conrad in charge.
 He later makes an announcement about his decision to the workers in the industrial district.
 Meanwhile, Bolko is arrested in Germany and suspected of fraud and spying on the Gestapo.

 After being released from a Nazi prison, Bolko is safely transported to Poland, but unexpectedly dies soon upon arrival at the residence, while Franzel is excluded from the family and left without any income for which he curses his father.
 Following World War II, Conrad, already after the death of Prince Hans Heinrich, becomes the only heir to the fortune, but soon realizes that all of his possessions and estates, including the industrial district and the factories, were seized by the communist government of the Polish People's Republic.
 It is then that he realizes the struggle of his own family for something more important than money; that something was trust and love.